Venezuela’s Maduro meets China’s Xi on trip to deepen ties

-Venezuelan President Nicolas Maduro is to meet with the president of China, one of his ailing country's biggest creditors, during a trip to deepen ties.
+Venezuelan President Nicolas Maduro met Friday with Chinese President Xi Jinping during a trip to deepen ties and seek increased financial support from one of his ailing country's biggest creditors.

-China's foreign ministry said Maduro is to meet with Xi Jinping on Friday, as well as with Premier Li Keqiang and the head of the ceremonial legislature, Li Zhanshu.
+The two leaders reaffirmed their ties, with Maduro saying their relationship was "a model of international cooperation," Chinese state broadcaster CCTV reported.

+Maduro later met with Premier Li Keqiang, who said China was willing to provide "whatever assistance is within our means," CCTV said.

 Maduro said before leaving Venezuela on Wednesday that his agenda includes advancing commercial, energy and financial deals with China, whose economic backing has been crucial to his government.